benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 - **Filter:** Filter block has module gallery all features with added primary/secondary filters items and searches filter.
 Filter block uses Module Gallery block as an inner block.

+- **Quote (New):** Quote is the collection of elements that create an adorable quote design.

+- **Table of Contents (New):** Table of Contents(TOC) facilitates to access large contents of post/page including all the headings.

-We have the plan to develop more gutentor elements and gutentor module on the coming version.
-Gutenberg Blocks in Gutentor elements and Gutentor modules are designed and developed on the concept of Atomic Design with better UX and speedy design.
+We have a plan to develop more gutentor elements and gutentor modules in the coming version.
+If you have any suggestions feel free to contact us on the [Gutentor support forum](https://wordpress.org/support/plugin/gutentor/).

 === 3.
 GUTENTOR POSTS (POST TYPES) ===